 Actions You Can Take to Support Monarchs

 An effective response to monarch decline requires an 'all-hands-on-deck' approach, including participation from land managers and members of the public across the state.
-Actions we recommend include:
+We recommend the following actions:

-- Including native flowering plants in your home garden or restoration projects, focusing on early- and late-blooming species that support the early spring and fall migrations
+- Add locally appropriate native flowering plants in your home garden or restoration project, focusing on early- and late-blooming species that support the monarch's spring and fall migration.

-- Ensuring plants you purchase from nurseries are pesticide-free
+- Ensure any plants you purchase from nurseries are pesticide-free.

-- Becoming a community scientist by volunteering to collect data on monarchs and milkweed that help us make informed decisions:
+- Become a community scientist by volunteering to collect data on monarchs and milkweed that help us make informed decisions: